-What's with the name "Lockwood"?
-Mr. Lockwood arrived from England in the 1860's and bought lots of property in what is now Volcano.
+Harry Lockwood arrived from England in the 1860's and bought property in what is now the town of Volcano.
 The original name was Lockwood Junction, which was a hotel and stage stop on Fiddletown Road.
-The photo was taken in the early 1900's of the original Lockwood Station.
+The photo below was taken in the early 1900's of the original Lockwood Station.
 People traveled from Carson City, Nevada, over the Carson Pass by stagecoach which stopped at Lockwood Junction.
 Travelers continued by stagecoach to Sloughouse where they would take a train to Sacramento then a boat to San Francisco.
 As one can imagine, this trip was quite long and not very comfortable.
 When the fire department began, members decided to call it Lockwood Fire in memory of the original stage stop that served many.

-CDF (California Dept. of Forestry now called CAL FIRE) held an EMT class and three women, Mable Loomis, Pat Benker, Elli Grandy and one gentleman, Eli Gruber were instrumental in getting medical services started as part of the fire department.
+CDF (California Dept. of Forestry now called CAL FIRE) held an EMT class and three women, Mable Loomis, Pat Benker, Elli Grandy and one gentleman, Eli Gruber, were instrumental in getting medical services started as part of the fire department.
 These women were trained as the departments first EMT's.
-The first "emergency vehicle" was a used gold Pontiac Grand Prix purchased and repaired by Bill Simms.
-He also painted the vehicle white and added sirens and lights., The vehicle was nicknamed Moby Dick.
-Whomever was "on duty" took the station wagon home so they could respond in the "official" vehicle.
+The first "emergency vehicle" was a used, gold Pontiac Grand Prix, purchased and repaired by Bill Simms.
+He also painted the vehicle white and added sirens and lights.
+The vehicle was nicknamed Moby Dick.
+Whoever was on duty took the station wagon home so they could respond in the "official" vehicle.
 The car was low to the ground and when Mabel Loomis drove it, the muffler would often fall off.
 The back roads were especially harsh on the low Pontiac.
 One year the department issued an award to Mabel that consisted of an old muffler mounted on a board.
 She became known as Capable Able Mabel.
-In the late 1990's the first water tender purchased by Lockwood was nickamed "Mabel" and had her name painted on the side
+In the late 90's, the first water tender purchased by Lockwood was nickamed "Mabel" and had her name painted on the side.